ReScrap/.github/profile/README.md

 ## Useful Resources

-- [Notes](https://github.com/Scrapland-Reverse-Engineering-Project/Notes) on Engine internals, file formats, etc
+- [Notes](https://github.com/ReScrap/Notes) on Engine internals, file formats, etc
-- [ScrapHacks](https://github.com/Scrapland-Reverse-Engineering-Project/ScrapHacks): Kitchen sink repo for file format parsers, network sniffers, tools to poke at the game as it runs, etc
+- [ScrapHacks](https://github.com/ReScrap/ScrapHacks): Kitchen sink repo for file format parsers, network sniffers, tools to poke at the game as it runs, etc
-- [Scrap-Packed-Explorer](https://github.com/Scrapland-Reverse-Engineering-Project/Scrap-Packed-Explorer) GUI and CLI to extract and modify the game's .packed files, developed by [@romibi](https://github.com/romibi) and [@Strongleong](https://github.com/Strongleong)
+- [Scrap-Packed-Explorer](https://github.com/ReScrap/Scrap-Packed-Explorer) GUI and CLI to extract and modify the game's .packed files, developed by [@romibi](https://github.com/romibi) and [@Strongleong](https://github.com/Strongleong)
+- [Scrapland-Localisation-Tools](https://github.com/ReScrap/Scrapland-Localisation-Tools) tool for decoding and encoding the game's language files to make it easier to fix translations

 ## Ghidra Project